The expansion $\star$ mod $\bar{o}(\hbar^4)$ and computer-assisted proof schemes in the Kontsevich deformation quantization

-Chapter~\ref{SecStar} is devoted to the construction of Kontsevich $\star$-\/product: containing a given Poisson structure in its leading deformation term, this bi\/-\/linear operation is not necessarily commutative but it is required to be associative; hence the coefficients of a power series for~$\star$ must be specified.
+Chapter~\ref{SecStar} is devoted to the construction of Kontsevich's $\star$-\/product: containing a given Poisson structure in its leading deformation term, this bi\/-\/linear operation is not necessarily commutative but it is required to be associative; hence the coefficients of a power series for~$\star$ must be specified.
 For example, at order~$k=4$ of the deformation parameter~$\hbar$ there are $149$~parameters to be found.
 (The actual number of graphs at~$\hbar^4$ is much greater; we here count the ``basic'' graphs only.)
 We review a number of methods to obtain the weights of Kontsevich graphs; the spectrum of techniques employed ranges from complex analysis and direct numeric integration~\cite{Decin} to finding linear relations between such weights by using abstract geometric reasonings.
-The associativity of Kontsevich $\star$-\/product is the main source of relations between the graph weights; at~$\hbar^4$ such relations are \emph{linear} because everything is known about the weights up to order three.
+The associativity of Kontsevich's $\star$-\/product is a major source of relations between the graph weights; at~$\hbar^4$ such relations are \emph{linear} because everything is known about the weights up to order three.
 We obtain these relations at order four in chapter~\ref{SecAssoc} and we solve that system of linear algebraic equations for $149$~unknowns.
 The solution is expressed in terms of only~$10$ mas\-ter\/-\/parameters, see formula~\eqref{EqStar4} on pp.~\pageref{SecConcl}--\pageref{EqStar4}. \footnote{The values of all these ten master-parameters have recently been claimed by Panzer and Pym \cite{PymPrivateComm} as a result of implementation of another technique to calculate the Kontsevich weights: see Table~\ref{Tab10Pym} on p.~\pageref{Tab10Pym} in Appendix~\ref{App10Pym}.
 In particular, the values which we conjecture in Table~\ref{TableConjectured} fully agree with the exact values suggested in \cite{PymPrivateComm}.
-Based on this external input, the expansion of the Kontsevich $\star$-product becomes \eqref{EqStarWith10Pym} on pp.~\pageref{EqStarWith10PymStart}--\pageref{EqStarWith10PymEnd}.}
+Based on this external input, the expansion of the Kontsevich $\star$-product becomes \eqref{EqStarWith10Pym} on pp.~\pageref{EqStarWith10PymStart}--\pageref{EqStarWith10PymEnd}.} It is readily seen that the final formula \eqref{EqStarWith10Pym} on pp.~\pageref{EqStarWith10PymStart}--\pageref{EqStarWith10PymEnd}, in which the ten parameters are assigned specific real values so that \emph{all} the coefficients in $\star$ mod $\bar{o}(\hbar^4)$ are the values of Kontsevich's integrals, is the genuine formula of the Kontsevich $\star$-product.
+Indeed, our formula $\star$ mod $\bar{o}(\hbar^4)$ is obtained according to the Proof scheme for Theorem~\ref{ThmBig} on p.~\pageref{ThmBig} below.
+We compute a big system of equations which is satisfied by Kontsevich's formula: it is constrained by Lemmas~\ref{LemmaPermute}--\ref{LemmaMult} (basic identities), Proposition~\ref{PropCyclic} (cyclic weight relations), Methods 1--3 (associativity), and vanishing of some integrands (cf. Appendix~\ref{AppNumericalWeights}).
+Having solved this system, we incorporate external input \cite{PymPrivateComm,BanksPanzerPym} in the form of direct calculation of Kontsevich's integrals.